arindampattanayak/american-sign-language-recognition/README.md

 ### Step 5: Train the Model

 This script will:
- ->Load the dataset
+- Load the dataset
- ->Train a CNN model on ASL images
+- Train a CNN model on ASL images
- ->Save the model as your given name in your chosen directory
+- Save the model with your chosen filename in your specified directory

  ```sh
 python train.py